-Cartridge filters are gaining popularity in the pool industry, since they require less overall maintenance than sand filters and are better for the environment.
+Cartridge pool filters are gaining popularity in the pool industry, since they require less overall maintenance than sand filters and are better for the environment.

-Cartridge filters are able to catch debris as small as 1-3 microns, which is small enough to filter out impurities such as dead algae.
+Cartridge pool filters are able to catch debris as small as 1-3 microns, which is small enough to filter out impurities such as dead algae.

-Cartridge filters are cleaned by disassembling the filter, removing the cartridges, soaking them in cleaning solution, and then rinsing the cartridges with a garden hose.
+Cartridge pool filters are cleaned by disassembling the filter, removing the cartridges, soaking them in cleaning solution, and then rinsing the cartridges with a garden hose.
 No backwashing required!

-A properly sized cartridge filter typically needs to be cleaned 2-3 times a year.
-We recommend cleaning them 2-3 weeks after the pool is opened, and second time a few weeks before the pool is closed.
+A properly sized cartridge pool filter typically needs to be cleaned 2-3 times a year.
+We recommend cleaning them 2-3 weeks after the pool is opened, and a second time a few weeks before the pool is closed.
 If your pool experiences heavy use, they will likely need to be rinsed one more time in between.

 Cartridges typically last about 3-5 years, after which they should be changed for a new set.